qaware/microservice-energy-consumption-benchmark/README.md

 ### Setup Green Metrics Tool via Codespaces

 #### Create Codespace

-Go to https://github.com/andreaswe/green-metrics-tool/tree/codespaces, click on 'Code' > 'Codespaces' > '...' > 'New
+Go to https://github.com/andreaswe/green-metrics-tool/tree/codespaces, click on:

-with options ...' > Machine type '4-core' > Create codespace.
+'Code' --> 'Codespaces' --> '...' --> 'New with options ...'

+* Machine type: '4-core'
+* Dev container configuration: Workshop

+--> Create codespace.

 Once the codespace is setup you can reuse it.
 No need to recreate it every time.